Moss Hire Moss Box Subscription Gift Cards

 Not all t-shirts are created equal

-The first thing to look for when you’re trying to choose a good quality t-shirt that will last is the fabric choice.
+The first thing to look for when you’re choosing a good quality t-shirt is the fabric choice.
 You want a heavier cotton with longer fibres so that it’s softer, stronger and less prone to pilling.
-Blends can work well too, but they should have a higher cotton percentage for comfort.
+Blends can work well too, but they should have a higher cotton percentage for comfort and breathability.
 The heavier the fabric, the longer lasting and less see-through your tee will be.

 Getting the right fit